 2. The medium: audiobooks, paper books, or ebooks?

 As technology advances, there are going to be more types of books than we normally know.
-Even today there are several types of books that were not yet available 50 years ago.
+Even today several types of books were not yet available 50 years ago.
 Audiobooks, paper books, ebooks.
 But they are still books, aren’t they?
-Now the question is ‘Which format is going to work best for you in order to read your programming book faster and efficiently?’
+Now the question is ‘Which format is going to work best for you to read your programming book faster and efficiently?’

 Below are my recommendations to make your reading faster and more efficient.

-Ebooks: Book formats that you can access electronically in various different formats like PDFs, epub, etc. Ebooks are my best recommendations for programming books that need you to code along.
+Ebooks: Book formats that you can access electronically in various formats like PDF, epub, etc. Ebooks are my best recommendations for programming books that need you to code along.
 Below are some reasons why:

-• You can open them besides your code editor and other apps you may be using, like browsers.
+- You can open them beside your code editor and other apps you may be using, like browsers.

-• You can copy and paste the code if you wish to do so.
+- You can copy and paste the code if you wish to.

-• Some ebook readers allow you to search your way through the whole book to get to the specific potion you want.
+- Some ebook readers allow you to search your way through the whole book to get to the specific section you want.

-• You can also get ebooks for a much cheaper price as compared to paper books.
+- You can also get ebooks for a much cheaper price compared to paper books.

-The other problem is that you are not always going to find ebook versions of the best paperback programming books.
+The other problem is that you won’t find ebook versions of all the best paperback programming books.

-If you are going to read your ebook in PDF format.
-You are not going to believe this, but I highly recommend the Microsoft Edge pdf reader that comes preinstalled in the Chromium-based Edge browser.
-Most people will like to hate on it, but trust me, what we really like from a tool is what it is capable of doing not some kind of old history that may be attached to it.
+If you are going to read your ebook in PDF format, you are not going to believe this, but I highly recommend the Microsoft Edge PDF reader that comes preinstalled in the Chromium-based Edge browser.
+Most people will like to hate on it but trust me, you will appreciate it once you see what it’s capable of.

 The Microsoft Edge browser PDF reader will allow you to make a lot of annotations that will help you with your reading process.

-Paperback books: paper books are by far the most popular type of book, they are the traditional ones we all really know about.
+Paperback books: paper books are by far the most popular type of book, they are the traditional ones we all know.
 Paper books are good for theoretical books that do not have a lot of code in them for you to code along.

 3. Get Other Supporting Learning Resources.

-If you are a beginner, relying on the book alone can get you in danger of giving up.
-But relying on other sources of information (like videos and blog posts) alone will also provide you with shallow and unorganized knowledge about the topic concerned.
-So you will need a combination of both books and videos if you will.
+If you are a beginner, relying on the book alone can put you in danger of giving up.
+However, relying on other sources of information (like videos and blog posts) alone will also provide you with shallow and unorganized knowledge about the topic concerned.
+So you will need a combination of both books and videos.
 Videos are not the main resource here remember, they are just there for elaboration.
 I’ll recommend you to go to a video only if the chapter of the book has given you some headaches or if you just want an alternative explanation.

 If you get interesting video series or blog posts, do not get too hooked to the point of dumping the book for those other resources.
 That’s Shiny Object Syndrome and it always sets you up for failure and disorganization.